data301-2020-winter2/course-project-solo_105/README.md

    - Move your function into a new .py file
  - Conduct an Exploratory Data Analysis (EDA) on the dataset
  - Conduct analysis to help answer the research question(s)

+  ### Milestone 3
+ - Address project feedback(Fixed the issues provided by TA as feedback on Milestone 2)
+ - Make your repository public(It is already Public)
+ - Process data for Tableau Dashboard
+   - Created a sample Tableau Workbook named *DATA_301_Project_Solo_105*
+   - Placed the Tableau Workbook in *Tableau* folder.
+ - Create a release for the repository
+   - Created the first release *v1.0* for the repository

 ## Description of the topic: